runely/calendar-homey/README.txt

     - Paste in the ical link
     - Change the date/time format or use the default (your choice)
     - Choose whether or not you want next event tags per calendar.
 Default is off
-    - Choose whether or not you want next event tags containing.
-Default is off

 Find Exchange Online ical link